Purp1eW0lf/Blue-Team-Notes/README.md

 </details>

 Drivers are an interesting one.
 It isn't everyday you'll see malware sliding a malicious driver in ; bootkits and rootkits have been known to weaponise drivers.
 But it's well worth it, because it's an excellent method for persistence if an adversary can pull it off without blue-screening a machine.
+You can read more about it [here](https://eclypsium.com/wp-content/uploads/2019/11/Mother-of-All-Drivers.pdf)

 ### Printer Drivers